The Very Best Turkish Coffee…

-This blend of Hashems signature coffee leans slightly more towards the lighter side than our 50/50 blend.
-It’s perfect for those who like to add a lot of coffee to the pot because they like a heavy, but not bitter flavor profile.
+Turkish coffee 60 light/40 dark leans slightly more towards the lighter side of our 50/50 blend.
+It is perfect for those who like to add a lot of coffee to the pot because they like a heavy, but not bitter flavor profile.
 This is the blend our roasters make in their own homes.
 Our light roast is a grade A Colombian Excelso and the dark roast is a proprietary blend of 5 exotic beans from around the world.

 Since 1959 the Hashem family has been roasting their exclusive signature blend Turkish coffee.
 As in music, we believe the perfect cup of coffee is an art form, every note coming together in a harmonious melody of perfectly balanced aromas and velvety textures.
 Our relationship with coffee has led us to understand its intimate nature.
 Our dance brings out the true tone and subtle nuances from the depth of our coffees soul.
 It is ground only moments before being whisked away to you.
 One kiss and you will dance this song forever.